How to Sync MS Project with SharePoint

 - On the left panel, choose Sync with SharePoint

 - On the panel on the right, fill out all of the fields/drop-downs.
-In the first drop down, make sure to choose “Existing Site” (since you are syncing to an existing site in SharePoint and not creating a new one)
+In the first drop-down, make sure to select “Existing Site” (since you are syncing to an existing site in SharePoint and not creating a new one)

 - In the Site Address field, paste the URL of the SharePoint Site.
 It has to be a complete address, but just of the project site, not the task list